When was Stanford Founded?

 The School of Engineering at Stanford University, which holds the number two spot on the U.S. News list of the finest undergraduate engineering programs, is the most well-known of the undergraduate schools at Stanford.
 The academic structure of the engineering program is divided into nine departments:

-Though we’re trying to know “When was Stanford founded?”, interdisciplinary research is given a high priority at Stanford University, and the institution has established plenty of opportunities for students to work together who come from a variety of academic disciplines.
+Since the time Stanford was founded in 1885, interdisciplinary research has always been given a high priority at Stanford University.
+The institution has established plenty of opportunities for students to work together who come from a variety of academic disciplines.
 The Hasso Plattner Institute of Design in the School of Engineering sometimes referred to as “the d.school,” brings together students and faculty from a wide variety of disciplines in order to facilitate the exchange of unique points of view and to advance the design process.

 In a similar vein, the Stanford Woods Institute for the Environment is a hub for the university’s interdisciplinary research on the environment and sustainability.
 This institute brings together students and faculty members to collaborate on finding solutions to current and future environmental challenges.
 When we talk about sustainability, we should mention that Stanford has the goal of running entirely on clean and renewable energy by the year 2022.